kgribov/TelegramBotScalaApi/README.md

 Sometimes you don't want to allow use your bot in group chats or only admin of the group could perform specific command.

-You could use command's permissions to achive this.
+You could use command's permissions to achieve this.
 Don't forget to import `security` package:
 ```
 import com.kgribov.telegram.security._
 ```